Bitcoin-com/tip-jar-backend/README.md

 * Good Git commit history
 * Clean, understandable code
-* Either clear experience with the technology we use (namely Laravel and Bootstrap) or the ability to pick them up quickly by referring to the documentation
+* Either clear experience with the technology we use or the ability to pick them up quickly by referring to the documentation